 Using discipline instead of punishment does not mean giving free rein to your child and allowing them to do what they like.

-Instead, discipline is about teaching your child that, when they make the choice to behave in a particular way, those choices have consequences.
-They will also learn that they are responsible for those consequences, and that, if they do not like them, they should not make bad choices in the first place.
+Instead, discipline is about teaching your child that when they choose to behave in a particular way, those choices have consequences.
+They will also learn that they are responsible for those consequences and that, if they do not like them, they should not make bad choices in the first place.

-By fostering such an atmosphere in your home, you are giving autonomy to your child.
-This helps them to become positive, confident, respectful adults who take responsibility for their actions.
+By fostering such an atmosphere in your home, you are giving your child autonomy.
+This helps them become positive, confident, respectful adults who take responsibility for their actions.

 With this approach, you will be providing your child with skills for life.